Southern Fortune Fishing Tournament 2022 – 2023

 The Tournament is open to all Anglers that meet the following requirements:

-2. You must have registered through the SFFT platform (see below).
+- You must have registered through the SFFT Platform (see below).

 All Anglers must obtain and hold the applicable local fishing license(s) for the area(s) they intend to fish, and they must understand all of the local fishing rules, regulations and laws in those areas.
 The SFFT Directors and Staff are not responsible for an Angler’s lack of knowledge of the applicable local fishing rules, regulations and/or laws.
 Any Angler who violates any applicable rules, regulations and/or laws will be immediately disqualified from the Tournament.

-Anglers can fish anywhere and anytime during the Tournament to catch their trophy fish and may upload photos and obtain real time updates on species standings by accessing the SFFT platform.
+Anglers can fish anywhere and anytime during the Tournament to catch their trophy fish and may upload photos and obtain real time updates on species standings by accessing the SFFT Platforms.

 SFFT Directors and Staff are not eligible to participate in the Tournament.